Friedrich Wolf (writer)

-Friedrich Wolf (23 December 1888 – 5 October 1953) was a German doctor and politically-engaged writer.
+Friedrich Wolf (23 December 1888 – 5 October 1953) was a German doctor and politically engaged writer.
 From 1949 to 1951, he served as East Germany's first ambassador to Poland.

-Life
+Early life

 Wolf was born in Neuwied, Rhine Province, the son of a Jewish merchant.

-From 1907 to 1912, he studied medicine, philosophy and art history in Munich, Tübingen, Bonn and Berlin and became a doctor in 1913.
-In 1914, he worked first as a ship's doctor on the route between Canada, Greenland and the United States and in the same year became a field doctor on the Western Front during World War I, an experience that made him a strong opponent of war.
+From 1907 to 1912, he studied medicine, philosophy and art history in Munich, Tübingen, Bonn, and Berlin and became a doctor in 1913.
+In 1914, he worked first as a ship's doctor on the route between Canada, Greenland, and the United States, and in the same year became a field doctor on the Western Front during World War I, an experience that made him a strong opponent of war.
 In 1917, he published his first prose pieces.